scalax/shino/README.md

 val friendTq = TableQuery[FriendTable]
 ```

+Note:
-Note that if you must override existing property(like `name` here).
+- If you must override existing property(like `name` here).
 You can use `Placeholder.value[String]` to get the same behavior explicitly.
+- Column id still use `def id`.
+So if you want to map a specific column, just defining a same name property.

 [Test case](https://github.com/scalax/shino/blob/master/src/test/scala/net/scalax/shino/test/Test06.scala)